This page will be updated as new information is received

 I N D E X

-- COVID-19 Return to Work Agreement with DGA, IATSE, SAG-AFTRA and Teamsters/Basic Crafts – These 9/21/202 protocols are in effect for productions under all collective bargaining agreements that a Producer has with the IATSE throughout North America.
+- AMPTP Return to Work (RTW) Agreement – Effective 9/21/202 – These protocols are agreed to between DGA, IATSE, SAG-AFTRA and Teamsters/Basic Crafts and are in effect for productions under all collective bargaining agreements that a Producer has with the IATSE throughout North America.

 - The White Paper – High-level document developed by Industry-Wide Labor Management Safety Committee Task Force (Producers,,IATSE West Coast Studio Locals, Basic Crafts, SAG, DGA, Teamsters) in collaboration with Daniel Z. Uslan, Co-Chief Infection Prevention Officer at UCLA Health.

-- Local 695 Craft-Specific Return-to-Work Safety Guidlines – Written by Local 695 members, this represents our recommendations to the Industry for addressing unique work issues that 695 members encounter.
+- Local 695 Craft-Specific Return-to-Work Safety Guidelines – Written by Local 695 members, this represents our recommendations to the Industry for addressing unique work issues that 695 members encounter.

 - Broadcast Department’s Return to Work Safety Protocols – Guidance for Sports Broadcast from the IA’s Broadcast Department.

 Patient hotline at 310-267-3300 from 8 am – 5 pm Monday – Friday.
 Voicemails will receive response by next business day.

 - Kaiser 27/7 Emotional Support Hotline – (800) 900-3277

 State of California COVID-19 Info Page